gbegley/cp-insight/README.md

-capital-insight
+gp-insight
 ===============

-Statistical analysis of transaction profitability.
+h2.
+Statistical analysis of transaction profitability=

 Trading analysis to using cloud resources.